ionos-deploy-now/documentation/content/docs/framework-samples.md

 # Framework samples

-The following frameworks samples give you an overview of static site generator (SSR) frameworks with Deploy Now.
-We're working on auto-setup abilities for the most popular frameworks.
-Besides it's possible to setup your web project by Deploy Now step-by-step assistance.
-In addition it's always possible to directly edit `.github/workflows/ionos-space.yml` in your repository.
-Following framework samples give you an idea.
-You find detail setting options [here](/docs/settings/).
+The following framework samples give you an overview of static site generator (SSG) frameworks that can be hosted with Deploy Now.
+To start your project, you can either bring your own repository or deploy a sample from the list below.
+Deploy Now will detect your framework and set up the deployment automatically.
+The setup information will be stored in the .ionos.yml.
+You can [customize this file](/docs/file-based-configuration) anytime.

 ## hello-plain-html

 Just copy static assets to IONOS.
 This couldn't be easier.
-You just need to define a `distfolder` and that's it!
+You just need to define a `dist` folder and that's it!
 Try yourself.

 [![Deploy to IONOS](https://images.ionos.space/deploy-now-icons/deploy-to-ionos-btn.svg)](https://ionos.space/setup?repo=https://github.com/ionos-deploy-now/hello-plain-html)